More Resources to Support Your 'Rockstar' Leadership Career

 This doesn't mean running into his/her office every time you do something.
 But do make sure that you accurately and regularly communicate with your boss hurdles you've overcome and solutions you've implemented.

 I often recommend to my clients to remember that part of their success is making sure that they market 'their' brand.
 That is, just like companies spend millions of $ marketing their company, so you too need to be a bit more deliberate about marketing yourself (because you are a business!).
-If you haven't already access the Mindset of a High-Performance Employee program
+If you haven't already done so, access the My Career, My Choice program.

 Decide what you are willing to accept and not accept in terms of how your boss treats you.
 For example, you may decide, "I'm okay with my boss making sarcastic comments, but I will not tolerate her shouting at me" Then get clear what you will do if your boss crosses that boundary.